1928 Liechtenstein embezzlement scandal: Arrests and investigations

 In June 1928, Walser, Niko Beck and Thöny were arrested, with Rudolf Carbone being arrested in June 1929.
 In November 1929, Walser, who was primarily responsible, was sentenced to four years in prison, with the rest being sentenced to three.
 Once the scandal came to light, the opposition Progressive Citizens' Party (FBP) demanded that the government of prime minister Gustav Schädler immediately resigned, the Landtag be disbanded, and that all individuals involved are investigated, particularly that of Wilhelm Beck, who was accused of gross negligence as the chairman of the bank's board of directors.
 The party threatened to hold a street demonstration to pressure the government if this did not happen.

 Johann II and the FBP blamed the VP for the scandal, as the men arrested were members of the party and Walser himself was the party's chairman.
-Johann II refused to receive Schädler in Vienna and instead invited Josef Ospelt, Emil Batliner, Fritz Walser, and Ludwig Marxer, all of whom were members of the FBP, where they recommended the immediate dissolution of the Landtag, dismissal of Schädler's government, and for new elections to be held.
+Johann II refused to receive Schädler in Vienna and instead invited Josef Ospelt, Emil Batliner, Fritz Walser, and Ludwig Marxer (all of whom were members of the FBP), where they recommended the immediate dissolution of the Landtag, dismissal of Schädler's government, and for new elections to be held.
 As a result, Johann II demanded that Schädler resign and threatened to enact an emergency constitutional clause should he not do so.
 He resigned on 15 June 1928 and the following day Johann II dismissed the Landtag and early elections were called.
 Prince Alfred of Liechtenstein was temporarily appointed as acting as prime minister.
-The subsequent 1928 general election resulted in a majority for the FBP and he was succeeded by Josef Hoop as prime minister.
+The subsequent 1928 general election resulted in a majority of eleven seats for the FBP and Schädler was formally succeeded by Josef Hoop as prime minister.